apache/mesos/docs/health-checks.md

 presence of a specific field in the check status changes.

-When a built-in executor sends a task status update because the check or health check status has changed, it sets `TaskStatus.reason` to﻿ `REASON_TASK_CHECK_STATUS_UPDATED` or `REASON_TASK_HEALTH_CHECK_STATUS_UPDATED` respectively.
+When a built-in executor sends a task status update because the check or health check status has changed, it sets `TaskStatus.reason` to `REASON_TASK_CHECK_STATUS_UPDATED` or `REASON_TASK_HEALTH_CHECK_STATUS_UPDATED` respectively.
 While sending such an update, the executor avoids shadowing other data that might have been injected previously, e.g., a check update includes the